Latest News

 CONSUMER IMPACT

-The weather will have a significant impact on gas prices in Europe during the winters to come.
+The weather will have a significant impact on gas prices in Europe during the winter months.
 Last winter, for example, was much colder than previous ones, causing a huge draw in inventories that pushed up prices.

-For the moment, however, the growing oversupply on the market is good news for the consumers.
-They will benefit from several years with relatively low LNG prices.
-This, in turn, may help stimulate industrial activity in Africa.
+The oversupply on the market is good news for the consumers.
+They will benefit from the relatively low LNG price that has been in place for several years.
+This could stimulate the industrial activity in Africa.

 This market dynamic may allow European leaders to also breathe a sigh if relief.
 They could achieve their dual goal of reducing their reliance on Russian supplies of gas while also lowering the energy bills of their citizens.